shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 ## Task 3: Review Power Queries

 1. Let's look at Power Query to understand the data sources.
-From the ribbon select **Home -> Transform data**
+From the ribbon, select **Home -> Transform data**

       ![](../media/lab-01/image28.png)

 2. Power Query window opens.
 From the ribbon, select **Home -> Data** **source settings**.
 Data source settings dialog opens.
-As you scroll through the list you will notice there are four data sources as mentioned in the problem statement:
+As you scroll through the list, you will notice there are four data sources as mentioned in the problem statement:

     - Snowflake